larrycoal/Grp8-Sec1-Social-Book-Sharing/contributing.md

 **Contributing Code**
 If you'd like to contribute code, here's how:

-Clone your the repo to your local machine
+-Clone your the repo to your local machine
-Create a new branch for your changes
+-Create a new branch for your changes
-Make your changes and test thoroughly
+-Make your changes and test thoroughly
-Commit your changes and push to your branch
+-Commit your changes and push to your branch
-Submit a pull request to the [SOCIAL_BOOK_SHARING] repository main branch We review all pull requests and may request changes or additions before merging your contribution.
+-Submit a pull request to the [SOCIAL_BOOK_SHARING] repository main branch -We review all pull requests and may request changes or additions before merging your contribution.

 **Improving Documentation**
 If you'd like to improve the documentation, simply make your changes and submit a pull request.
 We appreciate any efforts to make [SOCIAL_BOOK_SHARING] easier to understand and use.